-Some students will be notified that they must take a placement test to determine their level of writing proficiency.
-Upon evaluation of the test, some students may be placed in composition, a course taken in their first semester.
+Students will take an online writing assessment to determine their level of writing proficiency.
+Upon evaluation of the writing assessment, some students may be placed in Composition, a course taken in their first semester.
 These students must then take a UWS in their second semester.

 Certain students whose native language is not English may be required to have their English writing skills evaluated and to have an interview during Orientation, before the beginning of classes.
 On the basis of this evaluation, students may be eligible for university-funded individual or group tutorials in the English as a Second Language Program to supplement their work in composition, UWS or other writing or oral communication courses.

 Transfer students may have their credits evaluated to see if they have successfully completed the necessary course to satisfy the first-year writing requirement.
-If they have not, they should see the director of university writing, in the English department, for alternative ways to complete this requirement.
+If they have not, they should take the online writing assessment or contact the University Writing Program for ways to complete this requirement.